Saurabh-Bhargav/Project/Azure/AzureMonitoring/StepGuide.md

 1. On the **All Alerts** blade, review generated alerts.

-## Task 7: Review Azure Log Analytics functionality
+## Task 7: Review Azure Log in Storage account

 1. In the Azure portal, navigate back to the **Monitor** blade, click **Logs**.